whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - The Biggest Secret in Human History.md

 What secret has been kept from billions of people across every continent going back centuries or even millennia?

 The most widespread and ancient secret is this: you could potentially live in a nation that maintains a respectful way of life among the people, and between the people and the Earth.
-That means we don't need politicians to be tough on crime -- we could live without crime.
-We don't need to vote for the lesser evil -- we could have leaders we trust.
+That means we don't need unaccountable politicians to be tough on crime -- we could live without crime.
+We don't need to vote for the lesser evil -- we could have leaders that the whole nation trusts.
 We don't need to work unsatisfying jobs, be distrustful of our neighbors, and suffer all kinds of discrimination and financial stress while the rich keep getting richer.**

 We could have a way of life where trust is normal because integrity and generosity are normal too.
 Many nations around the world, now and in the recent past, show that this is not just possible, but the normal and healthy way for humans to live.**

 Why has this been such an epic, widely-kept secret?
-Of course: this is what it's like to live in freedom.
-However, ruling classes consistently train their conquered subjects to think they're already free so they won't see how much better life could be.
-Anyone who really understood what healthy nations are like wouldn't fall for this trick.**

-For centuries, conquered people have been kept ignorant of the existence of healthy nations that show what freedom is like, or they've been trained to misunderstand them.
+Of course: _this is what it's like to live in freedom._ However, ruling classes consistently train their conquered subjects to think they're already free so they won't see how much better life could be.
+For centuries, conquered people have been kept ignorant of the existence of healthy nations that show what freedom is like, or they've been trained to misunderstand them.**

 When you know what to look for, the history books show this vividly.

 Just as the American, German, and other authorities are falsely calling anti-genocide protesters "antisemitic" today and using that as an excuse to punish them, for centuries European colonial authorities likewise have falsely called people of healthy nations "ignorant", "savages," "uneducated," and "the antichrist."
 Centuries of lies and manipulation in North and South America, Africa, Australia, and around the world trained conquered people to fear and hate free people of healthy nations instead of seeing them as potential mentors, allies, and friends.
-Chapter 2 showed that sometimes the secret got out, and some colonists did indeed run away to live in freedom with healthy nations.
+Chapter 2 showed that sometimes the secret got out, and some colonists did indeed run away to live in freedom.

 Why would ruling classes work so hard to spread propaganda against healthy nations?
 David Mantell, author of the _True Americanism_ study, said it clearly: "It is difficult to live in a permanent state of rebellion, and rebellions rarely occur when people do not have standards of comparison or do not see the chance of changing their circumstances."[xxx-true americanism|p27]

-Ruling classes try to keep people in despair, not knowing that another way of life is possible without endless troubles like corruption, discrimination, and greed.
+Ruling classes try to keep people in despair, not knowing that another way of life is possible without corruption, discrimination, and greed.

 But now you know the secret.
 You know that we're not free now, and you know what freedom is like.
 You know that it's possible to live in a beautiful way, without all the cultural and political problems that can seem "just the way life is."**